andyLaurito92/books-summaries/cracking-coding-interview/trees-and-graphs.md

 *Note* If you want to implement a binary heap using a linked representation, you need to keep track of the parent so you can travel up and down the tree.

-In a heap, the parent of the node in position k is in position [k/2] and, conversely, the two children of the node in position k are in position 2k and 2k + 1
+In a heap, the parent of the node in position k is in position [k//2] and, conversely, the two children of the node in position k are in position 2k and 2k + 1

-This means that for moving up (travelling to the parent), we do k/2 while for moving down we do either 2*k or 2*k + 1
+This means that for moving up (travelling to the parent), we do k//2 while for moving down we do either 2*k or 2*k + 1

-*Representation* An array pq of length N + 1 where pq[0] is unused and the heap goes from pq[1] to pq[N]
+*Representation* An array pq of length N + 1 where pq[0] is unused and the heap goes from pq[1] to pq[N] (We avoid using the first element so the operations for moving to the childrens is easier, otherwise, if you want to use pq[0] then to get to the childrens u need to do 2k + 1 & 2*k + 2, because it's 0 based-index)

 *2 types of operations*